Jasata/utu-vm-site/api/README.md

 # Self-documenting JSON REST API

-This API implementation offers all the required functionality to support specified functionality and data access.
+*This API implementation offers all the required functionality to support specified features and data access capabilities.*

-## Basic Terminology
+# Basic Terminology

+* **Endpoint** is a term that means an URI that implements some functionality.

-**URI parameters** are baked into the resource path.
+* **URI parameters** are baked into the resource path.
 For example; `/api/company/123/order/90121` has two URI parameters.
 The ID of the company entity (`123`) and the ID of the order (`90121`).

-**Query parameters** are appended to the URI with `?` character and chained with `&` separator.
+* **Query parameters** are appended to the URI with `?` character and chained with `&` separator.
 For example; `/api/classifieddata?begin=1541409470&fields=ss00p01,ss00p02` has two query parameters; `begin`, which is an UNIT timestamp in string format and `fields`, which is a string that can be converted into a comma separated list.

-**Payload parameters** are located in the HTTP payload (*body*) portion, in a JSON format (as far as this API specification is concerned).
-Usage of Payload parameters is reserved to data altering actions, such as PUT,PATCH and POST, which need to deliver number of entity attributes.
-Notable exception is the DELETE HTTP method, which does not need to send entity data and identifies the target for the delete operation through URI parameter (for example; `/api/item/028121/delete`).
+* **Payload parameters** are located in the HTTP payload (*body*) portion, in a JSON format (as far as this API specification is concerned).
+Usage of client-side payload parameters is reserved to data altering actions, such as PUT, PATCH and POST, which need to deliver number of entity attributes.
+Notable exception is the DELETE HTTP method, which does not need to send entity data and identifies the target for the delete operation through URI parameter (for example; `/api/item/028121/delete`). *Should the endpoint handle parameters other than entity attributes, they should be included in the Query parameters.*

-**Header parameters** are located in the HTTP header.
+* **Header parameters** are located in the HTTP header.
 Aside from path/endpoint, HTTP method and response codes, these parameters have no other putpose in this API specification and are left for HTTP and application purposes (such as session management, XSS prevention and access control mechanisms).

-## There exists two distinct GET requests

-First, the more obvious, can be called as **the "fetch" type**.
-These GET requests identify the entity with an ID and responses return it as one object.
-Second type can be called **the "search" type**, which can define any number of criteria that result in zero or more matching entities.

-The distinction between these is relevant, because "fetch" type entity requests are supposed to be identified by means of *URI parameters* and because search parameters are to be sent as *query parameters*.
-Also, "fetch" API endpoints do not support search criterias (usually, only a field selector query paramter).

-**When "fetch" yields no results, response "404 Not Found" is returned.
-When "search" type request yields no results, an empty list is returned with code "200 OK".**

-### Endpoints are either Entity generic or Identified Entities
+* **Idempotence** is a property of an operation, which means that the ***operation can be applied multiple times*** (on the same target/entity) and the result will always be identical to the first result. *For example; paint_green(X) would make X green.
+Calling the function any number of times will always result in green X. Thus, the function is idempotent.*

+## API Endpoint Types

+* **An Entity Identifying Endpoint** is simply URI that contains the entity ID as a URI Parameter, for example: `/api/file/3201`, which gives access to file by ID = 3201.

+* **A Generic Endpoint** does not contain entity ID.
+For example; `/api/file`.

+Identifying endpoints are used when actions are targeting specified entity and generi endpoints when the identity is either not relevant (search) or not available (create new entity, for example).

-While most CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) actions deal with identified entities (`/api/entity/<int:id>`), POST ("create") action cannot.
+Most CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) actions deal with identified entities (`/api/entity/<int:id>`), except POST ("create") action.
 Only the service can give the new entity instance a valid and non-conflicting ID.

-GET ("read") action can be either to identified entity (making it "fetch" type), or to entity generic (making it a "search" request).
+A GET Request ("read") action can access either identified entity (making it "fetch" type), or to entity generic (making it a "search" request).

-For this reason, identified routes (`/api/entity/<int:id>`) and generic routes (`/api/entity`) are usually defined separately and offer different sets of supported methods.
+## Why are Primary Keys not considered Entity Attributes?

+Idiotic teachings in almost all universities, in their database courses, tell us to use "some immutable attribute of the entity as a primary key". ***This is horseshit!*** If you are so utterly clueless and stupid to actually do that, I would have fired you from my company, on the spot, and been miffed about hiring you in the first place. ***You will NEVER use actual entity data in schema*** because there is no such thing as "immutable attributes" in real-life.
+Not even back account numbers or social security number.
+There is no such thing at all!

+Thus it is paramount to separate data from schema and give each entity an autogenerated primary key that simply cannot face real-world pressure to change its value. ***Thus, primary keys created by this principle, ARE NOT ATTRIBUTES OF AN ENTITY!***

-## REST API Principles
+# REST API Principles

 This implementation follows number of principles.